hayatbiralem/superpeer-task-vue/README.md

 yarn svgsprite
 ```

 It will update `src/static/sprite/icons.svg` file contents as a svg sprite.
-You can copy/paste its contents to between the `<template></template>` tag in the `SvgSprite.vue` file.
+You can copy/paste its content into the `<template />` tag inside the `SvgSprite.vue` file.

 ## Points I care about